Skip to main content

 We start with sharing our last word, the a review of the previous year, listing highs and lows - and look for themes.
 Feel into what you wish for this year ahead, and for a word to support you.
 Kathleen invites us to use a dictionary or thesaurus as we come time this word.

-Last year I chose Weave, as I wanted to save new friendships and experiences.
-One of my church friends began a singles group, and a Native Voices bookgroup, and also joined our Edible Landscaping group, so deepened with current friends and wove in new ones!
+Last year I chose Weave, as I wanted to share new friendships and experiences.
+One of my church friends began a singles group, and a Native Voices bookgroup, and I also joined our Edible Landscaping group, so deepened with current friends and wove in new ones!

 Weave - 2023